Code-Institute-Submissions/Mass_Ctrlr/testing_readme.md

 - After deploying my website on Github pages, I noticed that the images that had worked on previews ob my workspace, no longer worked.
     - for images within html files I added . infront of the /assets/ filepath to fix this issue.
     - for images within the style.css file I added .. infront of the /images/ filepath to fix this issue.

+- After checking functionality after removing the code highlighted during the music page validation exercise, the apple music player would not show - I added back in the "allow-same-origin" attribute as this was only a warning rather than an error.
+Adding this back in fixed the issue of the player no longer showing.

+- For some reason the facebook embedded videos disappeared from browsers after fixing the issue above.
+Unclear as to the reason as I had not changed any of that code.
+    - checked embedded code again, re-added to ensure most recent code was added.
+Re-checked on all personal devices.